ColorlibHQ/gentelella/vendors/Flot/FAQ.md

 You can grab the image rendered by the canvas element used by Flot as a PNG or JPEG (remember to set a background).
 Note that it won't include anything not drawn in the canvas (such as the legend).
-And it doesn't work with excanvas which uses VML, but you could try Flashcanvas.

 #### The bars are all tiny in time mode? ####